chocolateboy/shell-escape-tag/README.md

 parameters.

-The exported function also provides two helper methods which respectively [escape](#escape) and [preserve](#preserve) their parameters and protect them from further escaping.
+The exported function also provides two helper methods which respectively [escape](#escape) and [preserve](#preserve) their parameters and protect them from further modification.

 ## EXPORTS